wsmoak/django-tutorial/README.md

 ### Notes

+The directory structure differs slightly from the tutorial instructions.
+There is a `config` directory instead of `mysite`.

+Here is some info about how I prefer to structure projects: https://github.com/wsmoak/wiki/wiki/Starting-a-Django-project-with-uv

 Be sure to activate the virtual environment, for example:

 `source .venv/bin/activate`

-Don't forget to start the database such as Postgres.
+The project is configured to use Postgres.
+See config/settings.py for details.

 Start the app with

 `uv run python manage.py runserver`

+There is an alternate settings file for the tests.
 Run the the tests with

 `DJANGO_SETTINGS_MODULE=config.test_settings python manage.py test`